zscar611/CS4900LF1/prototype/loavefish/README.md

 ## How to run

+You will need nodejs and react-scripts to run the project.
 In the project directory, you can run:

 ### `npm start`